zdravkov/kendo-docs/getting-started/data-attribute-initialization.md

 Each widget configuration option can be set via a data attribute of the target element.
 Just add the "data-" prefix to the name of the configuration option and specify its value e.g. `data-delay="100"`.

-Camel-cased options are set via dash-separated attributes.
-For example, the [ignoreCase](/api/web/autocomplete#ignorecase-booleandefault) option of the AutoComplete is set via `data-ignore-text`.
+> Camel-cased options are set via dash-separated attributes.
+For example, the [ignoreCase](/api/web/autocomplete#configuration-ignoreCase) option of the AutoComplete is set via `data-ignore-case`.

 Options, which start with `data` do not require an additional "data" in the attribute name e.g. the `dataTextField` option is set via the `data-text-field` attribute and `dataSource` is set via the
 `data-source` attribute.